mathieu-benoit/acm-workshop/content/config-controller/set-up-config-controller-git-repo.md

 EOF
 ```
 {{% notice tip %}}
-The GitHub repository is private in order to demonstrate how to allow read access to Config Sync when you use a restricted Git repository.
+The GitHub repository is private in order to demonstrate how to allow read access to Config Sync when you use a private Git repository.
 {{% /notice %}}

 Since you started this workshop, you just ran 6 `kubectl` commands.
 For your information, moving forward you won't run any other `kubectl` commands because the design and intent of this workshop is to only deploy any Kubernetes resources via GitOps with Config Sync.
 You will also use some handy `gcloud` commands when appropriate.